|Home > Browse Our Collection > Computers > Sharp > Sharp PC-1360|

-The Sharp PC-1350 is a small pocket computer manufactured by Sharp.
+The Sharp PC-1360 is a small pocket computer manufactured by Sharp.
 It can also be considered as an electronic calculator.

 It was the top model of the (very small, only two models) 13XX series.
 It has a LCD display with four lines, also the SC61860 CPU, two RAM extension slot which work with the cynox RAM cards, a 15 pin serial interface and also a powerful BASIC.
 This is the best models for graphic applications.

 RAM (total) : 2 to 64 Kb (1 or 2 ramcard of 2 to 32 Kb)

 RAM available : 6,558 bytes with one 8 Kb ramcard

 mem = card1 + card2 - 1,634 (expressed in bytes)